 |H M R All||Endogenous||Mouse IgG1|

-Flow cytometric analysis of K562 cells, untreated (green) or Gleevec®- treated (blue), using Phospho-Tyrosine Mouse mAb (P-Tyr-100) (Alexa Fluor® 488 Conjugate) compared with a nonspecific negative control antibody (red).Learn more about how we get our images
+Flow cytometric analysis of K562 cells, untreated (green) or treated with Gleevec (10uM, 2hr; blue) using Phospho-Tyrosine Mouse mAb (P-Tyr-100) (Alexa Fluor® 488 Conjugate) (solid lines) or concentration-matched Mouse (MOPC-21) mAb IgG1 Isotype Control (Alexa Fluor® 488 Conjugate) #4878 (dashed lines).Learn more about how we get our images.

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.